Hazel Sive: Research

-As structure and function are closely allied, Sive also focuses on how three-dimensional structure of the brain is generated by the processes of morphogenesis.
-Sive first identified and named "basal constriction" as a cell-shape-change occurring during brain morphogenesis.
-In addition, she identified and named the process of "epithelial relaxation," a cell-sheet-stretching process that occurs as brain ventricles form.
-Indeed, she pioneered use of zebrafish to study the brain ventricular system—cavities filled with cerebrospinal fluid (CSF) that form the body's "third circulation."
-Using a unique drainage assay, Sive identified Retinol Binding Protein in the CSF as essential for survival of brain cells.
+Sive was instrumental in the identification of "basal constriction" as a cell-shape-change occurring during brain morphogenesis.
+They identified the process of "epithelial relaxation," a cell-sheet-stretching process that occurs as brain ventricles form.
+She was one of the first to use zebrafish to study the brain ventricular system: cavities filled with cerebrospinal fluid (CSF) that form the body's "third circulation."
+This research identified Retinol Binding Protein in the CSF as essential for the survival of brain cells.

-Sive has a long-standing interest in neurodevelopmental disorders, including those relating to mental health.
-A great challenge is that these disorders often involve multiple genes, whose contributions to a disorder is frequently unclear.
-Sive pioneered zebrafish as a tool for probing gene function associated with autism spectrum disorders.
-Her group has identified genes that interact and contribute to brain dysfunction in the prevalent and serious 16p11.2 deletion syndrome, most recently implicating lipid metabolism in symptomatology.
+Sive investigated zebrafish as a tool for probing gene function associated with autism spectrum disorders.
+Her group has identified genes that interact and contribute to brain dysfunction in the prevalent and serious 16p11.2 deletion syndrome, implicating lipid metabolism in symptomatology.

-In running her eponymous lab, she is a faculty member in the Northeastern University Biology department.
-She was formerly a Member of the Whitehead Institute and joined the MIT faculty in 1991.
-The recipient of numerous awards, Sive was chosen as a Searle Scholar and received the National Science Foundation Young Investigator Award in 1992.